Provide residual demand for Shramik trains for movement of migrants by June 10: Railways to states

 NEW DELHI: The railways has written to the states asking them to provide a "comprehensive residual" demand for Shramik Special trains to ferry migrants to their homes by June 10, hours after the Supreme Court directed the Centre to complete the process in the next 15 days.

-The railways have run more than 4,347 Shramik Special trains to transport approximately 60 lakh persons to their destination states since May 1.
+The railways has run more than 4,347 Shramik Special trains to transport approximately 60 lakh persons to their destination states since May 1.

 In a letter to the chief secretaries of the states, Chairman Railway Board V K Yadav said as per the order of the Supreme Court on Tuesday that in case of additional demand for Shramik Special trains, the railways will facilitate the movement of migrant workers within 24 hours of a request from the states He said 141 such requests have already been placed by the states to the national transporter so far.